 After getting its start in May 2019 over at Universal Studios Hollywood, Universal is exporting its still-new Running Universal program over to the East Coast!
 The inaugural race will feature both Universal Orlando theme parks and include several of the different characters that call them home.

 What is Running Universal Orlando?

 Running Universal Orlando is a series of fun runs that take place all throughout Universal Orlando Resort and that are designed for runners of every skill level and background.
 Very little in the way of specifics has been announced thus far, but we do know that both Universal Studios Florida and Islands of Adventure will be included in the various courses – or, as Universal itself puts it, runners will have “the chance to race surrounded by their favorite characters within some of the most immersive theme-park environments ever created.”

 All throughout the various races, participants have the opportunity to engage in a series of photo-ops and character meet-‘n-greets and, once completed, to nab some “Instagram-worthy” medals.
-So far, only one run has been scheduled, but we fully expect several others to follow on the docket soon, just as we already see over at Universal Studios Hollywood (both Minions– and Jurassic World-themed marathons have already been established on the West Coast).
+So far, only one run has been scheduled, but we fully expect several others to follow on the docket soon, just as we already see over at Universal Studios Hollywood (both Minions– and Jurassic World-themed races have already been established on the West Coast).

 What’s the next Running Universal Orlando race?

 On Saturday, February 1 and Sunday, February 2, 2020, the Epic Character Race 5K and 10K will be held – the very first Running Universal event in Orlando!
 Those titular characters will at least partially consist of the Minions, Shrek, a number of Transformers (both Autobots and Decepticons alike), and Blue and her “raptor expert” from Jurassic World.

 Was there a minimum required pace?

 Yes, there is – 17 minutes per mile.
 According to Universal, the pace clock starts when the last runner crosses the start mat.

-How do I register for a Running Universal marathon?
+How do I register for a Running Universal race?